Greg Ball (politician): Feud with State Senator Vincent Leibell

 Following the revelations that Ball's ex-girlfriend filed for an order of protection against him in 2003, on September 3, 2008, the Journal News reported that a former member of Ball's staff had accused him of sexually harassing her in a letter sent to Assembly Speaker Sheldon Silver detailing the incident.
 Perrault's accusations were later found to be fabrications and Ball was exonerated.

-Initially, News 12 analyst Mike Edelman called the report "not credible," and many questioned the timing of the complaint, as the former staff member waited a year to write the letter until a few days before the primary election.Risinit, Michael.
-"More on the sex harassment accusation in the 99th".
+Initially, News 12 analyst Mike Edelman called the report "not credible," and some questioned the timing of the complaint, as the former staff member waited a year to write the letter until a few days before the primary election.Risinit, Michael.
+"More on the sex harassment accusation in the 99th ".
 The Journal News.
 September 4, 2008.
 The previous day, Ball had released e-mails from his former Chief of Staff, which stated that Perreault was ready to "go forward with a lawsuit and 'embellish' some of the details," calling the letter to Silver into question.
 Ball said the letter was part of a "smear campaign", and that the ex-Chief of Staff was a "mole" for State Senator Vincent Leibell, who was backing his primary opponent.
 Ball released a taped phone conversation between the ex-Chief of Staff and a local political candidate, where his former deputy stated he was working for "the senate" to "neuter" Ball.
 Although at first, the ex-Chief of Staff denied working for the senate to The Journal News, the next day, he admitted it in another article, but Senator Leibell denied any conspiracy.

 The Assembly Ethics committee met in October 2008, reaching a 'not guilty' verdictRisinit, Michael.
 "No evidence sexual harassment by Ball, Silver says".
 Journal News.
-October 24, 2008. and ruling that no harassment ever occurred, and unanimously voted to throw out the charges against Assemblyman Ball."Ball did not harass staffer, panel decides".
-Poughkeepsie Journal.
-October 24, 2008.
-The accuser, the 60-year-old Perrault, had been the target of numerous sexual harassment allegations at a prior job, where she was a supervisor."Ball cleared of sexual harassment charges".
+October 24, 2008. and ruling that no harassment ever occurred, and unanimously voted to throw out the charges against Assemblyman Ball.Karlin, Rick.
+"Ball cleared of harassment charges".
+Albany Times-Union.
+October 23, 2008.
+The accuser, the 60-year-old Perrault, had been the target of multiple sexual harassment allegations at a prior job, where she was a supervisor."Ball cleared of sexual harassment charges ".
 Mid-Hudson News.
 October 24, 2008.
 It was noted that Ball's accuser had herself settled four lawsuits for an undisclosed sum, at least three of which accused her of sexual harassment.